vitorpy/noreposts-atproto-feed/README.md

 ## License

-MIT License - see LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+This ensures the code remains free and open source.

 ## Contributing